Household Waste Collection Service Standards

 The type of receptacle provided for each waste type is shown in the table below:

-1.2 HMO properties (classified as properties with 3 or more people from 2 or more separate households) with 5 or more adults permanently residing at the property will be entitled to the same capacity as larger households but may be eligible to purchase additional waste capacity.
-Licence holders/managers must apply to the Council who will asses the application on a case by case basis.
+1.2 Licensed HMO properties (classified as properties with 3 or more people from 2 or more separate households) with 5 or more adults permanently residing at the property will be entitled to the same capacity as larger households.
+License holders/managers may be eligible to purchase additional waste capacity to ensure compliance with license conditions.
+Licence holders/managers must apply to the Council who will assess the application on a case-by-case basis.

 1.3 Households with more than one child in nappies may be eligible to have an additional sack (provided by the council) collected for a period of 12 months, to be presented on the scheduled domestic waste collection day.
 Residents will need to apply on an annual basis.